Jenny-PL/unit_1_notes/curentQs.md

 # Questions

+1. see OOP.md
+  - Q re: use of type(self) to call class method
+---

-1. Learn: Debugging Continuned (Prob setting: debugging)
+2. Learn: Debugging Continuned (Prob setting: debugging)
    - **Question 2:** print(stage)
    -  When stage is printed out using print_stage, each inner lists is displayed as one horizontal row.